Both spicy tofu soup recipes featured here use preserved vegetables instead of chilli or chilli oil for the heat factor.

 This is a continuation from my "What is Tofu?" article and focuses on spicy tofu soups.
 Do you know that tofu goes very well with spices and heat?

-四川榨菜 (Si Chuan Zha Cai) and kimchi are preserved vegetables.
+四川榨菜 (Si Chuan Zha Cai) and Korean kimchi are both preserved vegetables.

 Both can be eaten on its own as side dishes to rice or congee.
 They can also be used to flavour dishes.
 They go especially well with tofu in soup.

 Recipe 1: Sichuan spicy tofu soup

 I found this hot and sour soup with chicken and tofu in Everything Bean Curd! by Betty Saw.
 I was flipping through the book at the public library and this recipe caught my attention.
 Besides the hot and sour soup, there are many other interesting tofu recipes in the book.

 Betty is considered a celebrity chef in Malaysia.
 She has written a few cookbooks mostly on Chinese and healthy cooking.

 I am flattered that people think my content is good enough to re-use.
 Please follow the instructions on my copyright policy page on how you can repost or re-use.
 Please do not re-use until you have read my copyright notice.